luijkr/blog/_drafts/data-anonymization-databricks.md

 ## 🏥 Generating Medical Data

-To demonstrate the process of automatically tagging and anonymizing data, we will generate synthetic data using the Python package [Faker](https://faker.readthedocs.io/).
+To demonstrate the process of automatically tagging and anonymizing data, we will **generate synthetic data** using the Python package [Faker](https://faker.readthedocs.io/).

-The data is organized in a star schema, comprising the following dimensional tables:
+The data is organized in a **star schema**, comprising the following dimensional tables:

 - Patients (`dim_patients`)
 - Doctors (`dim_doctors`)